Proactive Real Estate Tax Planning & Advisory in Utah

 • Reviewing ownership and entity structure for long-term efficiency

-• Coordinating real estate activity with business income, S-corporations, or other investments
+• Coordinating real estate strategy with your overall tax picture when rentals intersect with business income or other investments

 • Anticipating the tax impact of acquisitions, dispositions, and changes in use